wDove1/microbit-webusb/readme.md

 10. See what data looks like with Makecode's existing graphs via the `Console Simulator` or `Console Device` buttons in the simulator.
 11. Unplug/re-plug Micro:bit (to Un-Pair device)

+# Open `index.html` locally

+1. In browser go to file>open and browse to `index.html` or right-click on `index.html` and use file navigation to open in a browser.
 # Setup a Web Server

 1. Install a local web server